Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822: Results and discussion

 We use the outputs of \texttt{BAGPIPES} to separate our cluster sample into young, intermediate, and old sub-populations.
 We adopt the following age cuts: \begin{itemize} \item $\mathrm{log_{10}(age/yr)} \leq 7.3$ for young clusters; \item $7.3 \leq \mathrm{log_{10}(age/yr)}\leq 9.3$ for intermediate-age clusters; \item $\mathrm{log_{10}(age/yr)} \geq 9.3$ for old clusters. \end{itemize}

-Based on these classifications, we identify eight and 13 young clusters (classes 1--4) in NGC\,6822 and IC\,10, respectively, along with 28 and 32 intermediate-age clusters, and 16 and 27 old clusters.
+Based on these classifications, we identify eight and 12 young clusters (classes 1--4) in NGC\,6822 and IC\,10, respectively.
+We also identify 28 and 32 intermediate-age clusters, and 16 and 27 old clusters in these galaxies.

-Figure\,\ref{fig:age_vs_mass} shows the cluster mass versus age for both galaxies, along with the 50\% completeness limit calculated for the inner regions of each galaxy.
+Figure\,\ref{fig:age_vs_mass} shows the cluster mass (initial mass formed) versus age for both galaxies, along with the 50\% completeness limit calculated for the inner regions of each galaxy.
 This has been derived by converting the magnitude thresholds in Table~\ref{tab:completeness_limits} into corresponding age and mass limits using the models from \citet{Bruzual2003}.
 For this, we assume a representative metallicity of $0.1\,\rm Z_{\odot}$ along with reddening values of $E(B-V) = 0.81$ for IC\,10 \citep{Massey2007} and $E(B-V) = 0.3$ for NGC\,6822 \citep{Fusco2012}.
 Figure\,\ref{fig:age_vs_mass} also presents masses and ages for a sample of 134 SMC\footnote{As a dIrr with a stellar mass of $\sim 9 \times 10^8~ M_{\odot}$ \citep{Pace2024}, the SMC provides a good analog to the systems we study in this paper, although it is a few times more massive.} clusters, taken from the study by \citet{Gatto2021}.
 These clusters, primarily situated within the central regions of the SMC (approximately ${\sim}2^{\circ}$–$3^{\circ}$ from the centre), represent only a fraction of the ${\sim} 850$ cluster candidates in the SMC and Magellanic Bridge compiled by \citet{Bica2020}. \citet{Gatto2021} use data from the STEP survey to uniformly derive ages and masses for this sample via colour-magnitude diagram (CMD) fitting, and this homogeneous nature makes it ideal for comparison.
 That said, it is important to keep in mind that the \citet{Gatto2021} sample is biased in terms of its central location (for example, it does not include NGC\,121, which is the only old GC in the SMC).
 Furthermore, as it is based on clusters that were uncovered in a variety of earlier studies, it is likely to have varying (unquantified) completeness.
 Nonetheless, due to the close proximity of the SMC, it is expected that it will reach to lower masses at any given age than our \Euclid search, as indeed can be seen in Fig.\,\ref{fig:age_vs_mass}.
+Both \texttt{BAGPIPES} and the \texttt{ASteCA} \citep{Perren2015x} version used by \citet{Gatto2021} estimate the initial mass formed.
+While there may be systematic differences between the initial mass computations, these are expected to be small.